-- 1. To elect five directors nominated by Hour Loop's Board of Directors, based on the recommendation of Hour Loop's independent directors, to serve for a one-year term following approval by the stockholders at the Annual Meeting; - 2.
-To hold a non-binding advisory vote on executive compensation; - 3.
-To hold a non-binding advisory vote on the frequency of executive compensation advisory votes; - 4.
-To ratify the appointment of TPS Thayer, LLC ("TPS Thayer") as Hour Loop's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 5.
+- 1. To elect six directors nominated by Hour Loop's Board of Directors, based on the recommendation of Hour Loop's independent directors, to serve for a one-year term following approval by the stockholders at the Annual Meeting; - 2.
+To ratify the appointment of HTL International, LLC ("HTL International") as Hour Loop's independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3.
 To transact such other business as may properly come before the Annual Meeting and/or any adjournment or postponement thereof.